-1 https://ec.europa.eu/growth/smes_en.
-Similar pattern can be observed in the U.S. where 28 million small businesses account for 99.7% of all firms.
-Moreover, family firms that are often in the form of the SMEs constitute the pillars of most countries' economies (La Porta et al., 1999).
+&lt;sup>1 https://ec.europa.eu/growth/smes\en.
+A similar pattern can be observed in the USA, where 28 million small businesses account for 99.7% of all firms.
+Moreover, family firms, which are often SMEs, constitute the pillars of the economy in most countries (La Porta et al., 1999).

-2 SMEs were among those firms facing very hard challenges, and large numbers had to exit the market-the uncertainty regarding the economic policies and regulations in which enterprises operate has increased dramatically since the outbreak of the GFC.
+&lt;sup>2 SMEs were among those firms facing very difficult challenges, and large numbers had to exit the market-the uncertainty regarding the economic policies and regulations in which enterprises operate has increased dramatically since the outbreak of the GFC.
 As a result, SMEs were probably the hardest hit economic units due to their limited capacity to absorb large shocks as well as their sensitivity to uncertainty in the economic environment (Potter and Thompson, 2011).

-Why do we analyze emerging European economies?
-Three decades ago, a massive wave of political, economic, and social changes accompanied the demise of the command economic system and the advent of the market economy in Central and Eastern Europe (CEE).
-The microeconomic part of the transition was based on the privatizations of state enterprises and the emergence of new private firms, the majority of which were SMEs (Iwasaki and Mizobata, 2018).
+microeconomic part of the transition was based on the privatizations of state enterprises and the emergence of new private firms, the majority of which were SMEs (Iwasaki and Mizobata, 2018).
 Economic reforms in the CEE countries aimed to establish competitive markets and to create or reform supporting institutions (Aussenegg and Jelic, 2007; Kočenda and Hanousek, 2012).
-However, large numbers of firms entering the market at that time soon faced difficulties with surviving (McDermott, 2004).
-Moreover, uneasy transformation process along with ensuing GFC negatively impacted firms' performance and consequently also their survivability (Estrin et al., 2009; Hanousek et al., 2015; Baumöhl et al., 2019; Iwasaki and Kim, 2020).
+However, many firms entering the market at that time soon found it difficult to survive (McDermott, 2004).
+Moreover, an uneasy transformation process, along with the ensuing GFC, negatively impacted firms' performance and consequent survivability (Estrin et al., 2009; Hanousek et al., 2015; Baumöhl et al., 2019; Iwasaki and Kim, 2020).

 In many respects, firms in CEE countries faced greater challenges than those in developed European countries.
 Economic reforms were stressful, and advancements in building institutions were not seen as a priority, since they also had the potential to reduce the power of local governments (Bateman, 2000).
 This seems unfortunate, because high-quality institutions are indispensable for economic growth, as they facilitate efficient transactions among firms (North, 1993).
 Since greater fairness and greater protection of property rights help to reduce firm exit rates, these institutional factors are particularly important in less-developed markets (Desai et al., 2005).
-Drawing from more recent research, there is ample evidence that the quality of the institutional environment strongly affects entrepreneurship and entrepreneurial behavior (Urbano et al., 2019).
-Actually, Boudreaux and Nikolaev (2019) argued that quality market-oriented institutions positively affect risk taking, experimentation, rates of innovation, and net business formation.
-All of these aspects are then likely to impact firm survival, too.
+More recent research provides ample evidence that the quality of the institutional environment strongly affects entrepreneurship and entrepreneurial behavior (Urbano et al., 2019).
+Actually, Boudreaux and Nikolaev (2019) argued that quality marketoriented institutions positively affect risk taking, experimentation, rates of innovation, and net business formation.
+All of these aspects are also likely to impact firm survival.
 The important mechanism through which institutions propagate can be characterized by the transactional costs approach (Acs, 2006; Acs and Szerb, 2007; Acs et al., 2008)-high-quality institutions reduce firms' costs associated with the regulatory burden and uncertainty.
-To achieve that, institutions ensuring the protection of the law, democracy, and national governance or those aiming to control corruption can be hypothesized to reduce the regulatory burden and uncertainty, thus increasing firms' probability of survival.
+Institutions ensuring the protection of the law, democracy, and national governance or those aiming to control corruption can be hypothesized to reduce the regulatory burden and uncertainty.
+This, in turn, increases firms' probability of survival.
 An empirical link between firm survival and quality of institutions has been shown by Baumöhl et al. (2019) for large European firms, but until now, no evidence has been available regarding SMEs.
 Hence, in this paper, we empirically test the following null hypothesis: Institutional quality does not affect the survivability of small businesses in European emerging markets.